gessy/MySensors/README.md

 Optional settings
 -----------------

-If you need other frequency, modem configuration, etc.. please edit MyConfig.h file
+If you need other frequency, modem configuration, etc.. please edit RFM95 section in MyConfig.h file

 Configurate
 -----------